-As a regulated, statewide Energy Efficiency Utility, Efficiency Vermont is responsible for providing efficiency services for Vermonters.
+As a regulated, statewide Energy Efficiency Utility (EEU), Efficiency Vermont is responsible for providing efficiency services for Vermonters.
 In order to provide these services, Efficiency Vermont collects and manages customer information.
 Efficiency Vermont takes its responsibility to protect this information very seriously.

 Efficiency Vermont will never sell or rent your personally identifiable information to anyone and considers it confidential.